wkaminsk/gateways-decline/README.md

-# gateways-decline
+# CyberSource
-Piece of informations how to get the decline status during payment gateways testing
+Grand total has to be equal to 2201.